Modern Slavery Transparency

 Risk Management

 Camira’s approach to identifying and assessing modern slavery risk is embedded within our Group risk management practices.
 Businesses and functions governed by this statement are contractually required to conform to Camira’s control requirements including active diligence in the identification and notification of modern slavery risks.
 Our supply chain partners are additionally contractually obligated to mitigate modern slavery risks with their supply chain partners.
 We have considered the exposure of Camira to modern slavery risk, taking into account the nature of our business activities, the application of group policies, and particularly our purchasing and recruitment practices.
-Overall, we consider the Group’s exposure to Modern Slavery to be low.
+Although Camira has a number of “Tier 1” suppliers located in higher risk countries such as China, India, Pakistan and Sri Lanka, overall we consider the Group’s exposure to Modern Slavery to be low

 Tackling modern slavery risk in our supply chain